Pjotor87/RssReminders/README.md

 How to
 ------
 Step 1.
-Create a gmail account for and add the account info to the file "Settings.txt" (RobotGmailUsername and RobotGmailPassword).
+Create a gmail account and add the account info to the file "Settings.txt" (RobotGmailUsername and RobotGmailPassword).
+This account will send out email notifications.

 Step 2.
 Add your own email in the file "Settings.txt" (AdminEmail)
     This email adress will receive potential error messages and such.